 - rehab.

-If this is the case, the driver just needs to enroll in the program for license eligibility.
-It is not necessary that the person complete the program to receive a restricted license.
+If this is the case, you just need to enroll in the program for license eligibility.
+It is not necessary that you complete the program to receive a restricted license.

-2. Is everyone eligible for a restricted license?
+2. Am I eligible for a restricted license?

-Not every person arrested for DUI is eligible to receive a restricted license to drive to work.
+Not every person arrested for DUI in California is eligible to receive a restricted license to drive to work.

-- drivers who were driving on a suspended/revoked license when they were stopped for DUI, and
+- you were driving on a suspended/revoked license when you were stopped for DUI, and

-- drivers that refused to take a chemical test after being arrested for DUI.3
+- you refused to take a chemical test after being arrested for DUI.3

 Ineligibility may also apply in the case of a “hard suspension.”
 A judge will impose this in some DUI cases involving a: